HonkingGoose/git-gosling/docs/configuring_git.md

 Git must know your username and email.
 Every time you save your work with a commit, Git puts your username and email in the commit message.

-We'll use the `--global` option so that Git will use this username and email for everything you do on this system.
+We'll use the `--global` option, that way Git uses this username and email for everything you do on this system.

 If you want to override the global name or email address for a specific project, you can run the command without the `--global` option when you’re in that project.